 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-On our first trip to Disney World, we were walking towards the Magic Kingdom one day when my then 10-year-old niece and us.
+On our first trip to Disney World, we were walking into the Magic Kingdom when a large group walked between my then 10-year-old niece and us.
 For a minute or so, she lost sight of us, and we lost sight of her.
-It wasn’t a big deal.
-But it made me realize just how easy it is to lose a child at Disney World.
-There are literally tens of thousands of people in those parks every day.
-You want to make sure you and your children are prepared in case you get separated.
-These tips for keeping your kids safe should help.
+It made me realize just how easy it is to lose a child at Disney World and how important it is for kids to know what to do if it happens to them.